(for veterinary information only)

 INTERACTIONS WITH OTHER DRUGS

 Glucocorticoid hormones should not be used in combination with medications of the NSAID class (ie aspirin, carprofen, meloxicam etc.) as the combination of these medications could lead to bleeding in the stomach or intestine.
 Ulceration could occur.
+Similarly, dexamethasone should not be used with other corticosteroids.

 CONCERNS AND CAUTIONS